Techxetra

-TechXetra was the National Level Annual Techno-Cultural Festival of Tezpur University, India.
+TechXetra is the National Level Annual Techno-Cultural Festival of Tezpur University, India.
 TechXetra is a combination of two words- Tech and Xetra.
 'Tech' refers to Technology and 'Xetra' meaning terrain.
 It was one of the most common platforms in North-East India to showcase knowledge and intellect.
 A blend of different technical and management events, it had cultural events as well.
 TechXetra used to attract enthusiasts from various parts of India.
 It was one of those technical festivals of North-East India, which reached out to both engineering and non-engineering students.
 It was sometimes abbreviated as Tx in social networking websites.

 Tezpur University (a Central University)

 Tezpur University is an Indian Central University, established by an Act of Parliament in 1994 in Tezpur, Assam.
 It is situated in a place of scenic beauty called Napaam surrounded by greenery and many historic and tourist places.
 It offers employment oriented and interdisciplinary courses in Engineering, Humanities, Business Administration, Science and many others, to meet the regional as well as the national aspirations and the development of the state of Assam and India.
 It also promotes research in areas, which are of special and direct relevance to the region, and in the emerging areas in Science and Technology.